sbmlteam/sbml-test-suite/cases/README.md

 Licensing
 ---------

-For full license information, please refer to the file [_LICENSE.txt_](_LICENSE.txt_).
+For full license information, please refer to the file [LICENSE.txt](LICENSE.txt).
 Briefly, the test case distributions of the SBML Test Suite are distributed under the terms of the LGPL; the overall SBML Test Suite (including the software components) are distributed under the [LGPL](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html) but include components from other sources licensed under other open-source terms.
 (However, none of the terms are more restrictive than the [LGPL](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).)

 Bugs and other issues